 After a long day of interviewing it is hard to remember exactly who said what.
 Try and take verbatim notes of answers as it helps when you are comparing candidates.

 Make sure your questions are legal

 All questions must comply with anti-discrimination legislation.
 This means you can’t ask questions about things such as age, marital status, if they have a disability, if they are pregnant or planning to become pregnant, if they are gay, if they are union members, their childcare arrangements or their religious beliefs.

 Don’t try and oversell a role or dance around negative parts of the job.
 You are more likely to get and retain the right candidate if you paint an honest portrait of the role and all it involves.

 Be clear to candidates on the next steps of the process.
 If you are going to conduct referee checks (and you should), check the contact details of referees.
 Explain when you will be making your decision and how you will contact them.

 Keep your process fast

 The best candidates don’t stay on the market long.
 If your recruitment process drags on you are likely to lose them.
-Aim for a quick yet thorough process, no more than 7 days in length from time of close of applications to decision.
+Aim for a quick yet thorough process, no more than 7 days in length of time of close of applications to decision.

-There are a lot of factors that go into a success recruitment process.
+There are a lot of factors that go into a successful recruitment process.
 If you keep these 10 foundation points in mind you will be more likely to achieve the results you are looking for in filling your role.